By Al Hemingway

 Fort Sumter’s Shortcomings and Lack of Supply

-Fort Sumter itself was designed to house a garrison of about 650 men and 135 cannons that were strategically placed in a three tier-style of arrangement circling the fort.
-The structure was 170 to 190 feet in length, and was 50 feet in height; its walls were five feet thick.
+Sumter itself was designed to house a garrison of about 650 men and 135 cannons that were strategically placed in a three tier-style of arrangement circling the fort.
+The pentagon-shaped structure was 170 to 190 feet in length, and was 50 feet in height; its walls were five feet thick.
 The primary purpose of the installation was to strengthen the defenses along the southern coast of the United States.
 The construction started in 1827 but was still not finished in December 1860.
 Even worse, approximately half of the guns had not been delivered because of Buchanan’s downsizing of the military during his time in office.

 “Few guns were mounted, and these were chiefly on the lowest tier,” noted Sergeant James Chester of Company E, 1st U.S. Artillery.
-Chester complained that the openings cut into the walls of Sumter for the guns had not been completed on the second tier, so that only the first and third tiers could be used.
+Chester complained that the openings cut into the walls of the fort for the guns had not been completed on the second tier, so that only the first and third tiers could be used.
 Union soldiers worked diligently to build up areas of the bastion that sorely needed it.
 Some continued to demonstrate a positive attitude, believing that they were a match for their adversaries.
 Chester, however, was a realist.
 He understood that the enemy had “unlimited labor and material” and that the occupants of Fort Sumter were handicapped by having access only to materials that had been stockpiled from years past.

 Despite the shortcomings, Anderson was ordered “to hold possession of the forts in this harbor, and if attacked you are to defend yourself to the last extremity.”
 Anderson did what he could.
 He told yet another South Carolina emissary, Colonel J. Johnston Pettigrew of the state militia, that although his (Anderson’s) sympathies were “entirely with the South,” he was sworn to do his duty as a United States officer and “cannot and will not go back.”
 He called his men to the parade ground, had the chaplain offer a prayer, and instructed the band to play “Hail Columbia.”
 The die was cast.